-To add value to your home doesn’t always mean you need to make it bigger.
+Adding value to your home doesn’t always mean you need to make it bigger.
 Just make it better.
-Whether you’re looking to breathe a bit of new life into your home, renovate a newly bought property, or looking to sell your property at a higher value, your hallway, stairs and landing is a perfect place to start.
+Whether you’re looking to breathe a bit of new life into your home, renovate a newly bought property, or looking to sell your property at a higher value, your hallway, stairs and landing are the perfect place to start.

 The solution to your hallway and landing woes is simple – install hardwood flooring and overclad the stairs with solid wood.

 You don’t need to rip out your old stairs to have the look and feel of a brand new staircase.
 Just dial +44 01162 165 107 or email us at [email protected], and we’ll take care of everything for you.

 How do we do it?

 With quite a few hallways and landing renovation projects under our belt, you can rest assured you’ll be in the right hands with Martin Allen.

 Before we begin working on the project, our flooring experts will visit you and offer a free on-site quote for the entire renovation process.
 Once we agree on the laying style (see our article on different styles of laying wooden flooring) and the finish of the flooring, our flooring experts will get down to work.
 Need some more ideas, then check Pinterest.